nholthaus/units/docs/reference/type-traits.md

 ### Lossless convertibility

-Whether a conversion between two units loses no precision (relevant to integer representations, where an implicit conversion is disallowed if it would truncate) is decided by `units::detail::is_losslessly_convertible_unit<UnitFrom, UnitTo>` (`core.h:2282`).
+Whether a conversion between two units loses no precision (relevant to integer representations, where an implicit conversion is disallowed if it would truncate) is decided by `units::detail::is_losslessly_convertible_unit<UnitFrom, UnitTo>` (`is_losslessly_convertible_unit` in `include/units/core.h`).
 This is an internal `units::detail` trait — the *observable* rule it enforces is that a lossy implicit conversion into an integer representation is ill-formed.
 Rely on that compile-time rejection rather than testing the internal trait directly.

 ## Scale traits